Dear Trump Supporter,

 “Yes?” he said, sotto voce.

 “I’m Jacqueline Masumian.
 It’s so good to meet you.”
-I whispered this slight fib as I stretched out my hand to him.
+I whispered this slight fib as I stretched out my hand to shake his.

 As the bodyguard made a protective move, Don Jr. took my hand.
 His fingers were slender and damp.